Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 “Obviously, Seager had a huge homer, (Jarred) Kelenic with a big homer and I have to give credit to Jake Bauers — he made a couple outstanding plays (two diving catches in left field) — big outs in the game in the eighth and ninth.
 We needed every out today,” manager Scott Servais said.
 “We hung in there in a very tight game.
 You’ve got find a way to win those games when there’s not a lot of offense going on.
 We got it done today.”

-The last time the Mariners were in this sort of wild card race was in 2018 — the season before the stepback.
-That veteran-laden team, which was expected to contend for a postseason spot, held a double-digit lead over the A’s for the second wild card in late June and lost it, fading when Oakland surged and eventually limited in the final week.
+The last time the Mariners were in this sort of wild-card race was in 2018 — the season before the stepback.
+That veteran-laden team, which was expected to contend for a postseason spot, held a double-digit lead over the A’s for the second wild card in late June and lost it, fading when Oakland surged and eventually eliminated in the final week.

 The only remaining players from that team are Seager, Mitch Haniger and Marco Gonzales.